25 interesting facts about Jamaica

 Montego Bay in Jamaica (Shutterstock)

-25. Jamaica was the first Caribbean country to enter the Winter Olympics when they participated in the 1988 games in Canada.
+33. Jamaica was one of the the first Caribbean country to enter the Winter Olympics when they participated in the 1988 games in Canada.
 The Jamaican bobsleigh team gained international recognition for their efforts in the games and inspired the 1993 movie Cool Runnings.

 Every effort has been made to verify these facts about Jamaica.
 However, if you find an error or have any questions, please contact us.